google/zetasql/docs/resolved_ast.md

   static const AfterMatchSkipMode END_OF_MATCH = ResolvedMatchRecognizeScanEnums::END_OF_MATCH;
   static const AfterMatchSkipMode NEXT_ROW = ResolvedMatchRecognizeScanEnums::NEXT_ROW;

+  // TODO: Remove this once callers are migrated. const ResolvedWindowPartitioning* partition_by() const {
+    return analytic_function_group_list(0)-&gt;partition_by();
+  }
+  // TODO: Remove this once callers are migrated. const ResolvedWindowOrdering* order_by() const {
+    return analytic_function_group_list(0)-&gt;order_by();
+  }

   const <a href="#ResolvedScan">ResolvedScan</a>* input_scan() const;

   const std::vector&lt;std::unique_ptr&lt;const <a href="#ResolvedOption">ResolvedOption</a>&gt;&gt;&amp; option_list() const;
   int option_list_size() const;
   const <a href="#ResolvedOption">ResolvedOption</a>* option_list(int i) const;

+<font color="brown">  // Currently, there is always exactly one group, which holds the
+  // PARTITION BY and ORDER BY for this MATCH_RECOGNIZE clause.
+It is
+  // a list to avoid a breaking change in the future, if we decide to
+  // support other windows on the DEFINE clause, e.g. FIRST_VALUE().
+  //
+  // If the main group&#39;s `partition_by` is null, the whole input table
+  // is a single partition.
+  //
+  // Partitioning columns are always part of the scan&#39;s output columns,
+  // along with the measures.
+  //
+  // ORDER BY does not allow ordinals, same as with window functions.
+  //
+  // The single analytic group defines the partitioning and ordering
-<font color="brown">  // Partitioning columns for this pattern matching operation.
+  // for this MATCH_RECOGNIZE operation:
-  // Pattern matching occurs on individual partitions, just like
+  // 1.
+Pattern matching occurs on individual partitions, just like
   //    windowing functions.
+If it has no partitioning columns, the
+  //    whole input table is a single partition.
   //
-  // If this list is empty, the whole input table is a single
+  // 2.
+Its ordering similarly defines the row order for this pattern
+  //    matching operation.
+  //    The ordering list can never be empty.
+  //    Collation and hints are supported, just like in window
-  // partition.
+  //    specification.
   //
-  // Partitioning columns are always part of the scan&#39;s output columns,
+  // When there are calls to the navigation operations PREV() and
+  // NEXT() in the DEFINE clause, they are represented by
+  // ResolvedAnalyticFunctionCalls to LAG() and LEAD() (respectively).
+  // The group remains empty if there are no such calls.
+  //
+  // These analytic calls are placed in the group to indicate that they
+  // all see the exact same row order of the matching operation, even
+  // when the ordering is partial (e.g. ties or non-determinism).
-  // along with the measures.</font>
+  //
+  // See (broken link) for details.</font>
-  const <a href="#ResolvedWindowPartitioning">ResolvedWindowPartitioning</a>* partition_by() const;
+  const std::vector&lt;std::unique_ptr&lt;const <a href="#ResolvedAnalyticFunctionGroup">ResolvedAnalyticFunctionGroup</a>&gt;&gt;&amp; analytic_function_group_list() const;

-<font color="brown">  // The ordering list can never be empty.
-  // Collation &amp; hints supported, just like in window specification.
-  // However, ordinals are not allowed.</font>
+  int analytic_function_group_list_size() const;
-  const <a href="#ResolvedWindowOrdering">ResolvedWindowOrdering</a>* order_by() const;
+  const <a href="#ResolvedAnalyticFunctionGroup">ResolvedAnalyticFunctionGroup</a>* analytic_function_group_list(int i) const;

 <font color="brown">  // The pattern variable definitions.
 This list is never empty, and
   // variable names must be unique (ignoring case).</font>